 A special thank you to Associate Director and Archivist Taryn Rodriguez-Boette, President Jeff Graf, and board members Robin Robinson and Alan Bliss who worked on the project.
 Other individuals active with the project were Craig Hamilton, Jeff Gardner, Chris Farley, Pamela Singleton, Yownus Asami and Lloyd Washington.
-Widows were created through collaborations with San Marco Preservation, Mandarin Museum and Historical Society, Mandarin Community Club, Durkeeville Historical Society, and Springfield Improvement Association and Archive.
+Windows were created through collaborations with San Marco Preservation, Mandarin Museum and Historical Society, Mandarin Community Club, Durkeeville Historical Society, and Springfield Improvement Association and Archive.
 Important object loans came from the Jacksonville Zoo and MOSH.
 It’s possible the project will expand to the building’s Hogan Street side with more history organizations participating.
 Jacksonville History Consortium members, consisting of area history organizations and formed more than 15 years ago by the JHS, have indicated an interest in the expansion.

 In a column that City Council President, Lori Boyer wrote to her constituents she expressed the windows importance to the city by stating that,